Fact Checked

 Taking large doses of kratom will significantly impact your system’s chemical balance: your body will have to make drastic changes to compensate for the excess of alkaloids.

-2. Take Tolerance Breaks Often
+2. Take Breaks Often

 One of the worst mistakes you can make if you want to avoid addiction is taking kratom repeatedly throughout the day.
 Even if you’re taking smaller amounts, the potential for dependence is significantly higher if you don’t give your system a break.